teopinillo/openforbusiness_live/README.md

 Also, customers can write and rate the business to help others future customers which business to select.

+You can clone this branch with the command:
+`git clone -b web50/projects/2020/x/capstone https://github.com/me50/teopinillo.git`

 ### Install the packages according to the configuration file